mirage/mirage-www/tmpl/wiki/hello-world.md

 `mirage configure` generates a `Makefile` with all the build rules included from evaluating the configuration file, and a `main.ml` that represents the entry point of your unikernel.
-The `configure` step should ensure all external nd OPAM dependencies are installed, but in case not, execute `make depend` to check and install if any are missing.
+The `configure` step should ensure all external OPAM dependencies are installed, but in case not, execute `make depend` to check and install if any are missing.